 The promotion of British values is not something new to our curriculum at Addison.
 Such values are at the core of all we do whether it be through our assemblies, our RE curriculum, our Personal, Social, Health Education (PSHE) lessons or through other areas of the curriculum.
-The term British values can be somewhat misleading as these values are integral to so many countries across the world.

 Democracy is embedded at the school.
 Children are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils also have the opportunity to air their opinions and ideas through our School Council and regular questionnaires.
 The elections of the School Council members are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
 The School Council work not only to solve issues that the children raise but also have input into their curriculum and the standards of the school.
 In addition, the School Council organises our charity work throughout the year.
 This includes fun days for Children In Need and Comic Relief; coffee mornings to support Macmillan nurses; and non-uniform days to raise money for the Nepal earthquake fund.
 This fostering of a commitment to charities is another way in which we teach a sense of Britishness.